awslabs/multi-model-server/docs/management_api.md

 * batch_size - the inference batch size.
 The default value is `1`.
 * max_batch_delay - the maximum delay for batch aggregation.
 The default value is 100 milliseconds.
 * initial_workers - the number of initial workers to create.
 The default value is `0`.
 MMS will not run inference until there is at least one work assigned.
 * preload_model - load the model once and share this with all the forked model workers.
 This should be set to "true" only on `unix` based CPU systems.
+MMS will forcefully set it to false on systems where it can't preload a model.
+The default value is `true`.
 * synchronous - whether or not the creation of worker is synchronous.
 The default value is false.
 MMS will create new workers without waiting for acknowledgement that the previous worker is online.

 ```bash